terokeso-sandbox/Devcontainer-in-codespace/2_devcontainers.md

 and the run 'sudo tailscale up' in the terminal.
 It will ask you to authenticate and you are good to go.

-# Tailscale key automatic auth 2/2
+## Tailscale key automatic auth 2/2

 .devcontainer has build in auth key place and you need to add auth key to github secrets.

 ![Codespaces secrets](/images/Codespaces_secrets.png)

-# Docker non root / Vscode docker management broken
+## Docker non root / Vscode docker management broken

 https://code.visualstudio.com/remote/advancedcontainers/add-nonroot-user

 ![Docker is still broken](/images/Docker-broken.png)

+## Docker works by default if you add a docker file to the root of the project.
+- Still not getting docker management to work.